Semrush Review — All the Pros and Cons

 In practice, ‘ImpactHero’ seems quite similar to Google Analytics — my feeling is that if you’re already using Google Analytics in a smart way (using events and goals etc.), you might not necessarily need this add-on, which costs a significant $200 per month.

 There’s also ‘Semrush Social‘ which lets you manage your social media accounts (content posting, replies etc.) from your Semrush account, and analyze competitor activity on social media.
-This costs $19.75 per user, per monht.
+This costs $29.99 per user, per month.

 And finally there’s the ‘Agency Growth Kit‘ add-on to consider — this is aimed at digital marketing agencies that want to ‘white label’ Semrush data for their SEO clients.

-The ‘Scale’ version also lets you take advantage of enhanced visibility on the ‘Agency Partners’ directory.
-It also gives you unlimited use of Semrush’s CRM features and access to more leads.
+The ‘Scale’ version lets you take advantage of enhanced visibility on the ‘Agency Partners’ directory; it also gives you unlimited use of Semrush’s CRM features and access to more leads.

 The Semrush ‘App Center’

-In addition to purchasing one of the the main Semrush add-ons discussed above, you can also add functionality to your Semrush account by investing in a third-party app from the Semrush ‘App Center.’
+In addition to purchasing one of the the main Semrush add-ons discussed above, you can also add functionality to your Semrush account by investing in an app from the Semrush ‘App Center.’
+Some of the apps available in this store have been built by Semrush, but the majority originate from third-party developers.

 This is something of a unique feature for Semrush — competitors like Ahrefs and Moz, while letting you make use of their APIs, don’t provide similar app stores.